threedteam/MTMI-DCNN/README.md

 # MTMI-DCNN
-MTMI-DCNN: A Phase-space-based Method for High-performance Sensor Data Classification Public content of the paper:
+MTMI-DCNN: A Phase-space-based Method for High-performance Sensor Data Classification Public content of the paper